triton-droids/simulation/task3/tips.md

 # MuJoCo vs. MJX
-MuJoCo is the physics engine that we will be using (for the time being) to experiment and validate our model and various control policies.
-MuJoCo is a lightweight engine that runs well on Colab.
+MuJoCo is the physics engine we use to simulate and validate our models and control policies.
+It’s lightweight, efficient, and runs well on Colab, making it ideal for experimentation.

-One challenge with using MuJoCo, however, is that it is built upon NumPy.
-NumPy runs only on CPU constraining computational power, i.e. the number of parallelizable environments during training, which is essential for reinforcement learning.
+However, MuJoCo is built on top of NumPy, which only runs on the CPU.
+This limits the computational power available during training, especially when you want to run many parallel environments.

-As a result MJX allows MuJoCo to run on supported hardware.
-Please see supported platforms to ensure your machine supports JAX.
-MJX also runs very easily on Colab.
+MJX solves this problem by integrating MuJoCo with JAX, a numerical computing library that supports GPU and TPU acceleration.
+This allows simulations and training to run much faster on supported hardware.
+You don’t need to worry about JAX too much right now.
+What matters for us is that MJX lets us run MuJoCo efficiently, we will use exisitng jax algorithms to train our model.

-Talk about JAX. what is JAX?
-Don’t get lost in the sauce, we can learn JAX later.
-What’s important now is learning to use MuJoCo / MJX for reinforcement learning and other ML techniques for robotics.
+Before you start, make sure your machine [supports JAX](https://docs.jax.dev/en/latest/installation.html#supported-platforms) if you plan to run simulations locally.
+Otherwise, Colab provides an easy way to get started with GPU-accelerated MJX.